thecodegarage/git-mastery-00-hub/GETTING-STARTED.md

 # Verify you're in the right directory
 pwd
-# Should end with: /practice-repos/XX-topic-name/
+# Should end with: /git-mastery-XX-topic-name/

-# Navigate correctly
+# Navigate to repository
-cd /path/to/git-mastery-and-practice/practice-repos/01-merge-conflicts
+cd ~/git-mastery/git-mastery-02-merge-conflicts
 ```

 ### Merge Conflicts Stuck?